redhat-developer/vscode-yaml/README.md

 }
 ```

-Since `0.11.0` schemas in yaml are supported:
+Since `0.11.0` YAML Schemas can be used for validation:

 ```json
  "/home/user/custom_schema.yaml": "someFilePattern.yaml"